nicklockwood/SoundManager/README.md

     - (void)stop;

 Stops the sound.
 Has no effect if the sound is not already playing.
+Stopping the sound does not reset the currentTime, so playing a stopeed sound will resume from the last played time.

 SoundManager properties